maxencelefort/WebPhotoMap/README.md

 www.flickr.com/photos/your_username/albums/`ALBUM_ID`

+At this time, here is the list of vectorMaps that are supported by [react-jvectormap](https://github.com/kadoshms/react-jvectormap) (check this link for updates to the list or to ask for a new map)

+* world_mill
+* us_aea
+* europe_mill
+* continents_mill
+* ch_mill
+* oceania_mill
+* africa_mill
+* asia_mill
+* north_america_mill
+* south_america_mill
+* ca_lcc
+* brazil

 #### Sub Maps

 If you have visited many parts of a specific country, you can display a sub-map for this specific country.
-For now, it only works for the USA, but the idea is to make it available for any country in the futur.

-To display a sub map for a specific country, simply remove the album id in your */resources/countries_info.json* file and leave an empty string, for example if you want to display an USA sub map:
+To display a sub map for a specific country, simply replace the album id in your */resources/regions_info.json* file and put another regions object (see previous example), for example if you want a World map and an USA sub map:

     {
+      "title" : "World Photo Map",
+      "vectorMap" : "world_mill",
+      "submap" : false,
+      "regions": {
-          "visited" : {
+        "visited": {
+          "CA": "CANADA_ALBUM_ID",
           "FR": "FRANCE_ALBUM_ID",
-            "CA": "CANADA_ALBUM_ID",
-            "US": ""
+          "US": {
+            "title": "United States Photo Map",
+            "vectorMap": "us_aea",
+            "submap": true,
+            "regions": {
+              "prefix": "US-",
+              "visited": {
+                "CO": "COLORADO_ALBUM_ID",
+                "MD": "MARYLAND_ALBUM_ID",
+                "UT": "UTAH_ALBUM_ID"
               },
-          "crossed" : ["TR","IT"]
+              "crossed": [
+                "DC",
+                "WY"
+              ]
             }

-Then you need to configure this specific sub map.
-Note that this procedure is going to evolve when multiple sub maps will be implemented.

-Create a */resources/us_states_info.json* file and populate it with the states visited/crossed, the format is the same as for the country configuration file:

-    {
-        "visited" : {
-            "AZ": "ARIZONA_ALBUM_ID",
-            "CA": "CALIFORNIA_ALBUM_ID",
-            "MD": "MARYLAND_ALBUM_ID"
+          }
         },
-        "crossed" : ["ID","MI"]
+        "crossed": [
+          "TR",
+          "IT"
+        ]
       }
+    }

 That's it!
 When you click the USA region, a sub map will appear instead of a gallery!

+Note: the "prefix" attribute is used to match the region code in your JSON with the one returned from the map data.
+For example the "us_aea" map adds the "US-" prefix before States code ("UT" becomes "US-UT").
+You could also remove the prefix attribute and edit your *regions-info.json* file to add the prefix to each state.

 ## Run the app